rupeshtiwari/coding-examples-javascript-user-registration-app/README.md

 Open `command promt or powershell or visual studio code terminal` and run below script to get this project at your box

-- Download the code to your box
+- Run below script to download the code to your box

         git clone https://github.com/roopkt/Training-JavaScript-App-Starter.git

-- Once clone is done then run below script to navigate to the created folder
+- Run below script to navigate to the created folder

         cd Training-JavaScript-App-Starter

-- Then Run npm install to get all node packages installed by running below script
+- Run below script to get all node packages installed

         npm i

 ## Start

-To start app run `npm start` or `Ctrl+B`
+To start app run `npm start` or `Ctrl+B` it will launch a browser.
+It will watch any file changes inside the `src` folder and refresh your browser automatically.

 ## Compatibility